chef/chef-web-docs/chef_master/source/install_windows.rst

 The chef-client can be installed on machines running Microsoft Windows in the following ways:

-* By using the :doc:`knife windows </plugin_knife_windows>` plugin to bootstrap the chef-client; this process requires the target node be available via SSH (port 22) or by using the HTTP or HTTPS ports that are required by WinRM
+* By using the `knife windows </plugin_knife_windows.html>`__ plugin to bootstrap the chef-client; this process requires the target node be available via SSH (port 22) or by using the HTTP or HTTPS ports that are required by WinRM
 * By downloading the chef-client to the target node, and then running the Microsoft Installer Package (MSI) locally
 * By using an existing process already in place for managing Microsoft Windows machines, such as System Center